Are UPC-A and EAN-13 the same?

 UPC-A and EAN-13 image

 Because there are more than 9 countries, the country flags have been further subdivided by using the next two digits for various uses and countries.
-The United States and Canada have the country flag 0 and subdivisions 000 thru 139.
+The United States and Canada have the country flag 0 and subdivisions 000 through 139.
 It is interesting to note that the publishing industry produces so many products that it is its own country called “Bookland” for number assignment purposes.
 Bookland has been given two subdivisions of the country flag 9.
 They are 978 and 979.

 –end of article by George Laurer.